 How do I join a group?

 If you are not already a client of our center and want to participate in a group that requires an initial consultation, you are invited to call or stop by the center to schedule a consultation.
 During this appointment, you will have an opportunity to talk confidentially with a counselor about your immediate concerns and interest in group therapy.
 This appointment will provide you an opportunity to learn more about group therapy, and help determine if the group format will be a good match for your current concerns and/or personal growth goals.

-If you are a client of our center, you may contact us anytime to be placed in a therapy group.
+If you are a client of our center, you may contact us anytime to inquire about participating in a non drop-in therapy group.
 If you would like more information about our group offerings, it may be helpful to schedule an appointment with your individual counselor to discuss your interest in group therapy.